dlagul/SDFVAE/README.md

 ## Training Losses
 We give the example of SDFVAE training Losses on VoD1 dataset, the figure is in the directory named "training_losses". <br>
-The results show that our model tends to converge within 30 epochs. <br>
+The results show that our model tends to converge around 30 epochs. <br>
 Please refer to the directory named "log_trainer" for more details about training losses when you running SDFVAE.

 ## Testing results